 Let us learn more about ligament connective tissue: its structure, functions, and types

-The building blocks of ligaments are collagen fibers.
-Each of the collagen fibers combines to form a bundle that is made up of a collagen matrix with scattered fibroblasts that are responsible for the synthesis and repair of collagen.
+The building blocks of ligaments are collagen fibres.
+Each of the collagen fibres combines to form a bundle that is made up of a collagen matrix with scattered fibroblasts that are responsible for the synthesis and repair of collagen.

 The composition of the ligament is as follows: two-thirds of the ligament’s weight is water which provides its main characteristic feature viscoelastic properties.
 The remaining one-third is a mixture of collagen, glycoproteins, elastin, and proteoglycans.

-At the molecular level, in the extracellular spaces, the collagen is synthesized as procollagen molecules, then the helical collagen molecules are arranged in a line to form fibrils and subsequently collagen fibers that make up the ligament.
-Lysyl oxidase is the enzyme that promotes the placement of cross links within and in between the collagen molecules.
-The created crosslinking adds up the tremendous characteristic strength to the ligamentous structures.
+At the molecular level, in the extracellular spaces, the collagen is synthesised as procollagen molecules, then the helical collagen molecules are arranged in a line to form fibrils and subsequently collagen fibres that make up the ligament.
+Lysyl oxidase is the enzyme that promotes the placement of cross-links within and in between the collagen molecules.
+The created crosslinking adds up tremendous characteristic strength to the ligamentous structures.

-The function of the ligaments are as follows:
+The function of the ligaments is as follows: